FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-roadmap-update-q4-2019.md

 In this post, we share what’s next on our roadmap and a tool you can use to follow milestone timing estimates.

 As we announced in [this blog post](https://filecoin.io/blog/filecoin-testnet-is-live), we launched the Filecoin testnet ([on schedule](https://filecoin.io/blog/update-2019-q2-q3/#1-launches-testnet-on-dec-11-mainnet-in-2020-q1)!) and are now in a period of significant testing, benchmarking, and optimizations.
 The purpose of the testnet is to evaluate Filecoin at meaningful scale and fix any bugs so we can ensure a secure, performant, and interoperable mainnet.
-Read more about the testnet launch and how to participate in making this network successful [here](https://filecoin.io/blog/filecoin-testnet-is-live).
+Read more about the testnet launch and how to participate in making this network successful [in our blog post](/blog/filecoin-testnet-is-live).

 We have updated our [public roadmap document](https://docs.google.com/document/d/1cgss-rifFO2iSJgnMmOsD_tPal40MUp1m7crTFQuVYQ/edit#).
 In rough terms, this is where we are (these phases are not equally long).